 I plunged in as an opera singer and sang in a lot of opera houses all over the world with many singers far more talented than I would ever be.
-At the start of the new millenium I decided to do things differently and replace the time I spent singing, worrying about singing, and sitting around in hotel rooms and rented flats, with time spent writing and dreaming up shows in my head.
+At the start of the new millenium, I decided to do things differently and replace the time I spent singing, worrying about singing, and sitting around frustrated in hotel rooms and rented flats, with time at home spent writing and dreaming up shows in my head.
 Thanks to leaps of faith by various people, I published my first novel, Long Gone Anybody (Transworld-Black Swan) in 2004, and the second, Cold Comfort (Transworld-Doubleday) in 2006, and directed my first piece of writing for the theatre in 2001, (the regina monologues - Covent Garden Festival).
 Then I assisted Richard Jones at Glyndebourne (a theatre in which I had last sang Cherubino, and who had helped me by sending me to the National Opera Studio).
 Then I started my own company, The Paddock, and in the last seven years, we did lots of exciting things, large and small, involving theatre, opera and dance, usually in unexpected places, some of which I wrote, or directed or both, and some of which I handed over to other talented people.
 Meanwhile I began teaching writing at University of Sussex, and sometimes, if I was lucky, for the Arvon Foundation, and mentoring online for The Literary Consultancy.